findy-network/findy-network.github.io/content/en/blog/apple-mdl/index.md

 Most internet protocols have started quite high level of decentralization as their goal/vision through the [history of computer science](https://en.wikipedia.org/wiki/History_of_the_World_Wide_Web).
-There are many benefits to set decentralization as goal no single point of failure, easier to scale horizontally, etc.
+There are many benefits to set decentralization as requirement: no single point of failure, easier to scale horizontally, etc.

 After innovation of blockchain decentralization has come a hype word, and most of us doesn't really understand what it means to have fully decentralized